johnpennypacker/demodalizer/index.md

 ## How do I use Demodalizer?

-Put the contents of this file into the URL of a bookmark: [Demodalizer](https://raw.githubusercontent.com/johnpennypacker/demodalizer/master/output/bookmarklet-demodalizer.min.js).
+<div id="installation">Put the contents of this file into the URL of a bookmark: [Demodalizer](https://raw.githubusercontent.com/johnpennypacker/demodalizer/master/output/bookmarklet-demodalizer.min.js).</div>

 When presented with a modal, hit the bookmark and make the modals go away.